larsch/ocra/README.txt

 * DLLs needs to be added manually (e.g. sqlite3.dll, gdbm.dll,
   etc.).
 Use the --dll option.

-== TECHINICAL DETAILS

-* Library files from your Ruby installation are included in the same path (relative to the installation root).
-Ruby's default search paths will find them there.

-* Library files from custom paths additional (e.g. ruby -I some/path) will be placed into the site dir (lib/ruby/site_ruby).

-* The RUBYOPT and RUBYLIB variables are cleared before your program is launched by the executable in order not to interfere with any Ruby installation on the end user's installation.

-* Autoloaded constants will be attempted loaded when building the executable.
-Modules that doesn't exist will be ignore (but a warning will be logged.)

-== TODO:

-* Handle environment variables (RUBYOPT, RUBYLIB).
-* No-console stub.
-* Clean up using manual recursive deletion (not SHop).
-* Ensure cleanup using PendingFileRenameOperations

-== SYNOPSIS:

-  FIX (code sample of usage)

 == REQUIREMENTS:

 * Windows
+* Working Ruby installation

 == INSTALL:

 * FIX (sudo gem install, anything else)

+== TECHNICAL DETAILS

+The Ocra stub extracts the contents into a temporary directory (Windows' default temporary directory).
+The directory will contains the same directory layout as your Ruby installlation.
+The source files for your application will be put in the 'src' subdirectory.

+Libraries found in non-standard path (for example, if you invoke Ocra with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).

+The RUBYOPT and RUBYLIB variables are cleared before your program is launched by the executable in order not to interfere with any Ruby installation on the end user's installation.

+Autoloaded constants will be attempted loaded when building the executable.
+Modules that doesn't exist will be ignore (but a warning will be logged.)

+== CREDITS:

+Thanks for Igor Pavlov for the LZMA compressor and decompressor.
+The source code used was place into Public Domain by Igor Pavlov.

+Erik Veenstra for rubyscript2exe which provided inspiration.
+I did not use RubyScript2Exe for the following reasons:

+  * As of April 2009, unmaintained and does not work out-of-the box with latest Ruby 1.8 and not at all with Ruby 1.9.

+  * EEE is GPL and written in Pascal

 == LICENSE:

 (The MIT License)

-Copyright (c) 2009 FIX
+Copyright (c) 2009 Lars Christensen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the